shoubhikraj/molecular-modelling/README.md

 ### matter-modelling

-Some extra code that I wrote on https://mattermodeling.stackexchange.com
+Some extra code that I wrote on https://mattermodeling.stackexchange.com.

+### psf-reader

+A C++ code stub that reads PSF (protein structure files).